hm-lang/core/proposals/README.md

 In most languages, primitive types have different casing than class types that are created by end-user developers.
 This is usually an inconsistency by convention, e.g., `PascalCase` for class names and `snake_case` for primitive types in C++.
-In hm-lang, all types are `lowerCamelCase`.
+In hm-lang, all types are `lowerCamelCase`, like functions.
+Variables and identifiers like `True` or `False` are `UpperCamelCase`.

+In some languages, e.g., JavaScript, objects are passed by reference and primitives are passed by value when calling a function with these arguments.
+In hm-lang, arguments are passed by reference by default.
+See [passing by reference](#passing-by-reference).

 In hm-lang, `Array[3] = 5` will work even if `Array` is not already at least size 4;
 hm-lang will resize the array if necessary, populating it with default values,